yujuan11/database_project/README.md

 #### Select a operation

-After inputing username and password, select a operation.
+After inputing username and password, select an operation.

 ![image](https://github.com/user-attachments/assets/f8bec3a2-212f-4128-b072-a7001c84693f)